 Car insurance companies will go to great lengths to deny claims or at least to reduce the amount of compensation they have to pay out.
 If you want to avoid unnecessary disputes and delays, you will need strong evidence to prove liability and damages.
 Gathering this evidence starts at the scene of the wreck.

-Read on to learn a few kinds of evidence that may contribute to the strength of your car accident claim:
+Evidence that may contribute to the strength of your car accident claim includes:

 This report should include details about where, when, and how the crash happened, as well as who was involved.
 It should also describe any injuries and property damage, and it may contain statements from other drivers and eyewitnesses.
 When officers arrive at the scene, be sure to write down their names, phone numbers and badge numbers, and bring that information to your initial consultation with an attorney.

 Pictures of property damage, debris on the road, and the positions of vehicles can help an accident reconstruction expert piece together what happened just prior to the crash.
 The deposition of such an expert might contribute to the strength of your case.
 Also, photos can be used to prove the severity of your injuries and to demonstrate that the wreck caused them.

 3. The Other Party’s Insurance and Contact Details